MMoreira01/identity-provider/README.md

 # Identity Provider

-This repository serves as indentity provider that will use the [Service Provider repository](https://github.com/MMoreira01/service-provider) to authenticate users.
+This repository serves as identity provider for the [Service Provider repository](https://github.com/MMoreira01/service-provider).

+This is a Laravel project that provides a REST API using OAuth2.0 for the service provider to consume.

-This should run on port 8001 and the Service Provider on port 8000.
+This should be run on port 8000, while the identity provider should be run on port 8001.

 ## Setup